shopware5/devdocs/source/developers-guide/backend-components/listing/index.md

 indexed: true
 ---

+This tutorial is part of a series that covers the Shopware Backend Components.
 In the last tutorial [Backend Components - Basics](/developers-guide/backend-components/basics/) we covered the implementation of a simple product listing.
 In this tutorial, you'll learn the basics of the listing and get a little example of it.
 For this, the `Shopware.grid.Panel` and `Shopware.window.Listing` components will be explained in more detail.

 We will take the plugin result from the last tutorial as basis for this tutorial.
-You can download this plugin here: [SwagProductBasics.zip](/exampleplugins/SwagProductBasics.zip)
+If you don't have it already, you can download this plugin here: [SwagProductBasics.zip](/exampleplugins/SwagProductBasics.zip)

-The `Shopware.grid.Panel` for the listing was implemented in `SwagProduct/Views/backend/swag_product/view/list/product.js`.
+The `Shopware.grid.Panel` for the listing was implemented in `Views/backend/swag_product/view/list/product.js`.

-The `Shopware.window.Listing` in `SwagProduct/Views/backend/swag_product/view/list/window.js`.
+The `Shopware.window.Listing` in `Views/backend/swag_product/view/list/window.js`.

 <div class="toc-list"></div>